 Performance-based fee schedules may be available.
 These fee schedules are customized and individually negotiated.
-Please refer to ltem 6 - Performance-Based Fees and Side-by-Side Management.
+Please refer to https://linear.nce-based-ees-and-side-by-Side-Management.

 Wrap Programs typically pay a fee to the sponsor based on assets managed through the program.
 The sponsor generally pays Sterling a fee based on the assets management by Sterling in the Wrap Program.
 Therefore, Sterling receives a portion of the wrap fee paid by each client in the Wrap Program.